 2.5.2.1.
-Portability and Transferability of Subscriptions
+Along these lines, Portability and Transferability of Subscriptions

 Section 1-75(c)(1)(N) requires that "subscriptions" to community renewable generation projects under the Community Renewable Generation Program must be portable (i.e., retained by the subscriber even if the subscriber relocates or changes its address within the same utility service territory) and transferable (i.e., a subscriber may assign or sell subscriptions to another person within the same utility service territory).
-These requirements apply to subscriptions for community solar projects participating in the Adjustable Block Program as well.
+The Agency believes that These requirements apply to subscriptions for community solar projects participating in the Adjustable Block Program as well.